amol-/tgext.mailer/README.rst

 Attachments
 -----------

-Attachments are added using the :class:`tgext.mailer.message.Attachment` class::
+Attachments are added using the ``tgext.mailer.message.Attachment`` class::

     from tgext.mailer import Attachment